As defined by Merriam-Webster, calm is a period or condition of quiet and free from disturbance.

 Music such as classical or soothing sounds like rainfall has particularly been shown to decrease cortisol (the stress hormone) and induce mental relaxation (Booth, 2020).

-Self-care is the practice of taking actions to preserve or improve one’s health.
+Self-care is the practice of taking action to preserve or improve one’s health.
 Self-care can include activities such as going for a walk, getting a massage, talking to a friend, or anything that you deem as beneficial for improving your health, which includes mental health.
 Self-care can be beneficial when it comes to anxiety because the act of caring for yourself can relieve stress and tension, effectively promoting calm.

 Take A Long Bath